GuyAmram18/DB-creation-for-an-existing-website/README.md

 <img src="https://user-images.githubusercontent.com/105520248/221437416-91f8b42f-3c76-4a8e-9ccc-783ee999d95a.png" width="450" height="250" />
 </p>

+*<sub>You can see all of the queries of step 4 and 5 in the "Queries And Advanced Tools" SQL file.</sub>*

-<ins>Step 6 - Reports and Dashboards:</ins>
+### <ins>Step 6 - Reports and Dashboards:</ins>

-<sub>In order to create the report and the dashbord, I created a large number of VIEWS.
-You can find all of them in the "CREATE VIEW" SQL file.</sub>
+In order to create the report and the dashbord, I have created a large number of VIEWS in a wide variety of aspects and perspectives.

+Among other things - VIEW for displaying sales data per year and per quarter.
+VIEW for displaying customer segmentation (registered customers who have not placed an order), or a VIEW for displaying the most popular category in sales (the category from which they ordered the most), etc.

+*<sub>You can find all of them in the "Create View For Visual Tools" SQL file.</sub>*

 **Sales Report**